themailman05/NameDrawingTool/README.md

 	(It probably does, and it is probably out of date.
 Yes, you should let it update.)

+2)	Export the entire project folder as "RandomDrawing.jar"

-2)	Create a file called "names.csv" that contains only the names you wish to draw from, separated line by line.
+3)	Create a file called "names.csv" that contains only the names you wish to draw from, separated line by line.
 See the included "names.csv" for example.
 	(This file can be created by deleting all other cells from a spreadsheet besides the names you wish to draw from, and "Save As" a .csv file.)

-3)	Put "names.csv" in the same folder as "RandomDrawing.jar" ***SUPER IMPORTANT***
+4)	Put "names.csv" in the same folder as "RandomDrawing.jar" ***SUPER IMPORTANT***

-4)	Double click "RandomDrawing.jar".
+5)	Double click "RandomDrawing.jar".
 A GUI box should open within a few seconds.

-5)	Click the big button
+6)	Click the big button

-6)	Distribute iPad
+7)	Distribute iPad

 Problems?
 Like what you see?
 Want to tell me a joke?